dlike230/Penn-Labs-Frontend_Application/README.md

 On narrow screens, the navbar at the top of the screen collapses such that all contingent buttons are displayed in a single column.
 Part of this adjustment is performed by Bootstrap, and some is manual adjustment that was necessary for the centering and spacing of the vertical menu.
 Besides the navbar, other parts of the page shrink to fit smaller screens, although the layout does not change significantly.

+## Search engine optimization

+The site includes several meta tags to make it easy for search engines to pick up information about the site.
+For example, it includes a description of the page and keywords.

 ## Built With